 A small number of pupils receive additional literacy and numeracy support from the Autumn term.
 In this way, we are able to tailor lessons appropriately, supporting those who need more time to assimilate new knowledge and providing challenge and stretch to all.

-The other subjects taught at Key Stage 3 are Art, Expressive Arts (Drama and Dance), Geography, History, Computer Science, Music, PE, Religious Education, Science, Technology and Citizenship.
+The other subjects taught at Key Stage 3 are Art, Creativity (Year 8), Design Technology, Drama, Food and Nutrition (Year 7) Geography, History, Music, PE, Philosophy for Children, Religious Education, Science and Citizenship.

 A mixture of setting and mixed ability teaching continues throughout Key Stage 3.
 Where subjects are taught in sets, the group are kept under review by the Subject Leader, and pupils may be moved periodically to ensure they are in a group which matches their ability and stretches them sufficiently.